NEW Internship Blog

 Learn from current interns and program alumni as they share their thoughts, feelings, experiences and reflections of the journey.
 Take a look!

-Interns in both tracks will work with dietitians from a wide variety of disciplines and be exposed to a wide range of nutrition services from metropolitan and rural areas.
+Interns in both tracks will work with dietitians from a wide variety of disciplines and be exposed to an extensive range of nutrition and public health services.

 Interns interact with individuals and groups from multi-ethnic backgrounds representing all ages and levels of education.
-Clinical, food and nutrition management, community and specialty experiences challenge interns to integrate knowledge gained from dedicated study.
+Clinical, food/nutrition management, community and specialty experiences challenge interns to integrate knowledge gained from dedicated study.
 Although the ability to speak Spanish is not a requirement, Spanish-speaking interns are highly valued by preceptors at our rotation sites due to the great diversity of Maricopa County residents.

 The Maricopa County Department of Public Health Dietetic Internship is accredited through the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics.
-All applicants for both tracks will apply through the DICAS online system.
-The applicants to the full time track must participate in D&D Digital computer matching.
-WIC track applicants will not participate in the computer match.
+The applicants to the full time track will apply through the DICAS online system, and participate in D&D Digital computer matching.
+WIC track applicants will not use DICAS nor D&D Digital.

 2024 Master's Degree Requirements